 Stem Cells and Diabetes

 Whether you have been told you have Type 1 or Type 2 diabetes mellitus, the diagnosis is understandably disturbing.
 Many people remember when very little could be done for those who had to live with this metabolic condition.
-But today, stem cell diabetes therapy is restoring quality of life to many who live with the disease, helping them reduce dependency on medication, and in some cases even reversing the damage and symptoms of diabetes.
+But today, stem cell diabetes therapy is restoring quality of life to many who live with the disease, helping them reduce dependency on medication.
+In some cases, stem cell therapy for diabetes is even reversing the damage and symptoms of diabetes.

 As Seen On Discovery Life Channel!

 Celebrity chef, Charles Mattocks is on a mission to change the face of diabetes.
 Nephew of the late reggae legend Bob Marley, Charles is a bold and zealous champion of the cause.
-The award-winning producer turned international diabetes advocate is gearing up to witness his long-awaited vision become a reality – in the creation of Reversed: the first diabetes docu-series to air on Discovery Life Channel in July.
+The award-winning producer-turned-international-diabetes-advocate witnessed his long-awaited vision become a reality in the creation of “Reversed,” the first diabetes docu-series to air on Discovery Life Channel.

-Filmed at the exquisite Millbrooks Resort in Montego Bay, Jamaica, Charles brought together five guests struggling with Diabetes, along with health experts to support them.”
+“Reversed” was filmed at the exquisite Millbrooks Resort in Montego Bay, Jamaica.
+Charles brought together five guests struggling with Diabetes, as well as health experts to support them.

 The show featured one of our very own doctors here at NSI, Dr. Vincent Depasquale.
 Please support the show on Discovery Health Channel.

 Learn more about “Reversed” here: Reversed Article Synopsis

 When the pancreas is functioning normally, it secretes low amounts of insulin after a meal is eaten.
 The insulin-producing process is crucial for transporting certain nutrients into the body’s cells, including the proper regulation and absorption of glucose (sugar).